Skip to main content

 Ophthalmology EHR Selection Criteria

-When selecting the best ophthalmology EHR to include in this list, I considered common buyer needs and pain points like ensuring data accuracy and managing patient flow efficiently.
+When selecting the best ophthalmology EHR to include in this list, I considered common buyer needs and pain points like integration with imaging devices and ease of use for clinical staff.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)